Alphinux/typings/README.md

 ## Redo

-- Hold `shift` while pressing Redo to Restart the typing test using the same word list.
+- Hold `shift` while pressing `tab` to Restart the typing test using the same word list.

 ## Redo